Orphans face many long term challenges.

 When a child with physical or intellectual challenges is too old to live in the orphanage they are moved to an aged care welfare home.
 This usually happens when about 15 years old.
 These can be very sad places with little possible to offer the child with opportunities to grow to their potential.

 Little Fish members love crafts

 Through our Little Fish program our team teaches members how to make products and enjoyable crafts like cards and desk items which the program members then sell and raise funds for themselves directly.
 They are also taught dance which they love.
 Yearly they take part in an event in a local International School and present some dances.

 People have been relocating by the hundreds of thousands across China in recent years.
 Whole villages it seems have moved to the city trying to find work.
 We’ve seen large schools in rural areas virtually closed because so many families have moved to larger centres.

-But for the children, this results in many education challenges.
+But for the children, this results in many educational challenges.
 Children are not guaranteed education in areas away from their birth area.
-Schools often don’t have the resources to cater for this increase in students.
+Schools often don’t have the resources to cater to this increase in students.

 Through Little Fish we have provided English classes for children each week.
 Our visiting volunteers also help this group in amazing ways bringing fresh ideas and skills to the program.